0xtr1gger/jenkins_on_kubernetes/README.md

-# Jenkins on Kubernetes
+# Jenkins on AKS

+Welcome to my Jenkins on AKS project!

-This repository contains Kubernetes manifests necessary to deploy Jenkins on a Kubernetes cluster.
+This repository contains all necessary files to set up an AKS (Azure Kubernetes Service) cluster with Terraform, and then deploy Jenkins CI/CD infrastructure on that cluster.

->This project is under development, and the setup is tested on a local **`k3d`** cluster, and it's currently using `local` persistent volumes for Jenkins data.
-This will be fixed in the future.

-- Jenkins runs as a Docker container on one of the cluster nodes.
-It can be accessed with an ingress.

-**Current setup**

-To start the lab:
+>Please, keep in mind that this project is still under development.

+Technologies used:
+- Kubernetes
+- Docker
+- Terraform
+- Jenkins

+## Local setup

+It is possble to launch Jenkins Server on a local `k3d` cluster for testing or demonstration purposes.
+Below are instructions on how to do that.

 1. Create a `k3d` cluster: